U(2) is Right for Leptons and Left for Quarks: selection rules in the SMEFT

 While the $ \U(2)_{q+e} $ symmetry is indistinguishable from $ \U(2)^5 $ in the renormalizable SM, it produces vastly different selection rules for UV physics.
 We use the SMEFT as a proxy for high-scale NP to study the general implications of the symmetry.
 Imposing $ \U(2)_{q+e} $ on the SMEFT organizes a power counting in the spurion insertions.

-In the absence of baryon number violation, the largest scales are probed by flavor- and CP-violating observables.
+Excluding baryon number violation, the largest scales are probed by flavor- and CP-violating observables.
 We have identified four different sources of flavor violation in our setup: 1) symmetry-unprotected operators involving right-handed quarks and left-handed leptons, which are singlets under $ \U(2)_{q+e} $; 2) flavor-transferring operators~\cite{Darme:2023nsy} where the $ \U(2)_{q+e} $ quantum numbers flow from $ q^\alpha $ to $e^\alpha $ without extra suppression; 3) flavor violation from the perturbative rotations that bring the SM fermions from the interaction to the mass basis; and 4) direct insertions of the spurions $ V_{1,2}$ in the SMEFT.

-We expect that the rotations dominate over direct spurion insertions for observables involving left-handed quarks and right-handed charged leptons.
+We expect that the rotations dominate over direct spurion insertions for observables involving left-handed down quarks and right-handed charged leptons.
 As previously mentioned, the smallness of $ y_b $ and $ y_\tau $ enhances the size of the rotations, which we would otherwise expect to be of the same size as direct spurion insertions.
-In our phenomenological analysis, we consider the perturbative left-handed down quark rotation $L_d = V_{\rm CKM}$, left-handed up quark rotation $L_u^{ij} = m_{u_i}/m_{u_j}$ ($i \leq j$), and right-handed charged lepton rotation $R_e^{ij} = m_{e_i}/m_{e_j}$ ($i \leq j$) applied to $\U(2)_{q+e}$--symmetric operators, expecting them to dominate over the fourth class of flavor violation.
+In our numerical analysis, neglecting $\mathcal{O}(1)$ constants, we consider the perturbative left-handed down quark rotation $L_d = V_{\rm CKM}$, left-handed up quark rotation $L_u^{\{12,13,23\}} = \{b/a,b,a\}$, and right-handed charged lepton rotation $R_e^{ij} = m_{e_i}/m_{e_j}$ ($i \leq j$) applied to $\U(2)_{q+e}$--symmetric operators, all evaluated at the scale $\mu = 1$\,PeV.\footnote{For the left-handed up-type quarks, direct spurion insertions are comparable in contribution to perturbative rotations.}

-Without specifying a UV completion, we systematically examine each operator within the Warsaw basis~\cite{Grzadkowski:2010es}.
-Adopting the $\U(2)_{q+e}$ flavor structure previously described, we derive present experimental constraints.
+Without specifying a UV completion, we systematically examine each operator within the Warsaw basis one by one~\cite{Grzadkowski:2010es}, deriving the present experimental constraints by adopting the $\U(2)_{q+e}$ flavor structure.
 We report limits on the effective scale $\Lambda_{\text{eff}}$, $\mathcal{L} \supset \frac{1}{\Lambda^2_{\text{eff}}} \mathcal{O}$, ensuring that the operator $\mathcal{O}$ includes the relevant flavor suppression.
-For dipole operators, we also incorporate a loop suppression factor, as suggested by perturbative UV completions.
-The procedure is similarly applied to MFV~\cite{DAmbrosio:2002vsn} and flavor anarchy scenarios to provide comparative benchmarks.
+We also incorporate a loop suppression factor for dipole operators, as suggested by perturbative UV completions.
+The procedure similarly applies to MFV~\cite{DAmbrosio:2002vsn} and flavor anarchy scenarios to provide comparative benchmarks.